yhy258/WINO_interp/README.md

-<h1> Wave Interpolation Neural Operator: Interpolated Prediction of Electric Fields Across Untrained Wavelengths </h1>
+<h1> Wave Interpolation Neural Operator: Parameter-Efficient Electromagnetic Surrogate Solver for Broadband Field Prediction using Discrete Wavelength Data </h1>

 <hr />

-> **Abstract:** *We propose Wave Interpolation Neural Operator (WINO), a novel surrogate solver enabling simulation condition interpolation across a continuous spectrum of broadband wavelengths.
-WINO introduces the Fourier Group Convolution Shuffling operator and a new conditioning method to efficiently predict electric fields from both trained and untrained wavelength data, achieving significant improvements in parameter efficiency and spectral interpolation performance.
-Compared to the state-of-the-art model, we achieve a 74% reduction in parameters and 80.5% improvements in prediction accuracy for untrained wavelengths, and 13.2% improvements for trained wavelengths.*
+> **Abstract:** *Designing photonic structures requires electromagnetic simulations, which often require high computational costs.
+Researchers have developed surrogate solvers to predict electric fields and alleviate the computational challenges.
+However, existing surrogate solvers are limited to performing inference at fixed simulation conditions and require retraining for different conditions.
+To address this, we propose a Wave-Informed element-wise Multiplicative Encoding (WIME) and a Fourier Group Convolutional Shuffling (FGCS) operator that enables the prediction of broadband wavelengths observed during training and unobserved intermediate wavelengths between those seen during training.
+Compared to the state-of-the-art model, we achieve a 74% reduction in parameters, 80.5% improvements in prediction accuracy for untrained wavelengths, and 13.2% improvements for trained wavelengths..*
 <hr />
 </div>